-A deductible is the amount you pay for health care services and prescription drug purchases before your health insurance begins to pay.
+A deductible is the amount you pay for covered health care services before your health insurance begins to pay.
 The annual deductible is based on the calendar year, Jan.
 1 to Dec.
 31. It is subject to change each Jan.
-1 to remain HSA-eligible according to IRS rules.
+1 to remain HSA-eligible, according to IRS rules.